Why ignoring alternative lenders is a mistake: What you need to know

 You may wish to go a step further and develop a niche market for your broker services.
 What type of client would be a relatively good risk but still require the services of an alternative lender?
-For example, if you want to help the self-employed client, how and where could you advertise your services to make it known that you can help them put together a mortgage deal?
+For example, if you want to help a self-employed client, how and where could you advertise your services to make it known that you can help them put together a mortgage deal?

 It would be a smart idea for every mortgage broker to become familiar with how alternative lenders work, and an even better idea to develop a working relationship with a reputable and trusted alternative lender.
 Although there is a bit more work in putting an alternative mortgage deal together, finding that solution is rewarding for both you and your client.